Chapter 1: Introduction to Templates

 Min of 4.5 and 2.3 is 2.3

-We have modified the code in the second C++ file.
-We did this by adding another call to the same std::min function.
+We have modified the code in the second C++ file by adding another call to the same std::min function.
 This time, the function is called with two values of type double instead of int.
-Apart from this change, the structure of the program remains the same.
 From the output, it is evident that the very same function works correctly for both integer and floating point values, without requiring any separate implementation.
 This behavior highlights an important feature of the STL.
 The function std::min is a template function provided by the standard library and is defined in the algorithm header.
 It is not tied to a specific data type.
 Instead, it can operate on different types as long as they support comparison.
 Such functions are called generic functions.
 The C++ language feature that makes this possible is called templates.

 Looking at a sample template